-The Minecraft Entrance Challenge is a simple, traditional assessment so we can have a quick check-in on each student’s understanding after the opening discussion.
+Do a quick check-in on each student’s understanding after the opening discussion.
 It will consist of page 76 of the worksheet and homework.pdf (see Supporting Files section), and the back page will be used as homework.

 Begin with a quick walk-through of the world and explain the Minecraft activities.
 Also, write what to do in each of the activities on the board so your students can refer back to them as they sign into the game.
 Pass out the worksheets and let your students work individually.

-As students finish their four entrance questions, they will check their work with a peer.
+As students finish their four questions, they will check their work with a peer.
 Once both partners agree on the answers, the teacher will check it for accuracy.
 The students can get their computers and log in.

 Challenge 1: Tear down and rebuild!